PYNE-AD/cs207-FinalProject/docs/milestone1.md

 f = 3*(x**2) + adef.sin(x-y)
 ```

- The user can evaluate the function in their `AutoDiff` object by calling the `evalFunc` function and passing in a row vector of values to evaluate at. `evalFunc` will set the `.val`attribute of the `AutoDiff` object to the value of the function at vector passed in.
+The user can evaluate the function in their `AutoDiff` object by calling the `evalFunc` function and passing in a row vector of values to evaluate at. `evalFunc` will set the `.val`attribute of the `AutoDiff` object to the value of the function at the vector passed in.

 ```python
 # Evaluate the function at the desired point x = 3 and y = 4